-So how can you get your dog’s weight under control?
-Follow these 7 steps to reduce your dog’s obesity and improve his health.
+But, how can you get your dog’s weight under control?

-It’s always helpful to find out the cause of your dog’s obesity, not just to get your dog’s weight under control, but also to rule out other potential diseases.
+Find out the cause of your dog’s obesity, how to get your dog’s weight under control, and also to rule out other potential diseases!

 According to The Kennel Club, canine obesity is one of the fastest-growing health concerns affecting dogs today and can occur in dogs of all ages and types.
 It is estimated that between 30% and 60% of dogs are overweight.